micmejia/bible-dump/NKJV/Acts/Acts 14.md

 And in Lystra a certain man without strength in his feet was sitting, a cripple from his mother's womb, who had never walked.

 ###### 9
-_This_ man heard Paul speaking. [^c]Paul, observing him intently and seeing that he had faith to be healed,
+_This_ man heard Paul speaking.
+Paul, observing him intently and seeing that he had faith to be healed,

 ###### 10
 said with a loud voice, "Stand up straight on your feet!"
 And he leaped and walked.